ibm-cloud-docs/dl/order-nsp.md

 3. After receiving the completion notice, upload it.
 The specific connection shows an option in the IBM Cloud console to upload the completion notice.
 Notice that the connection status changes to **Completion notice review in progress**.
 4. The IBM team reviews the completion notice and accepts it.
 The IBM team then places the cross-connect fiber in the ports mentioned in the LOA.
 This completes the Direct Link configuration and the connection status changes to **Provisioned**.
 5. **Link status** indicates **Up**.
 You must then configure the BGP parameters on the Customer Edge Router (CER) for BGP session establishment.
 After this is completed, both the **BGP status** and **Link status** indicate **Up**.

+  **Note**: It can take up to 30 minutes for the link status to update.